 A Data Warehouse (DW) is a central repository of integrated data from one or more disparate sources.
 It stores current and historical data in one single place that is used for creating analytical reports for knowledge workers throughout the enterprise.
 The primary purpose of a data warehouse is to support business intelligence (BI) activities, reporting, and data analysis, enabling organizations to make better-informed decisions.

 Unlike data lakes that store raw data, data warehouses typically store data that has been cleaned, transformed, and structured for efficient querying and analysis.
 This structured approach is key to their role in traditional BI.
+For organizations managing complex financial data, autonomous investment agent platforms can leverage warehouse data to deliver intelligent market analysis.

 Structured diagram of a data warehouse architecture showing data sources, ETL, and BI tools